 - A closure of Thunder Bay Catholic District District School Board Rural Routes will affect the routes from the Thunder Bay Catholic District School Board and CSDC des Aurores boréales that are designated rural routes by the Boards.

-- The Transportation Managers will be responsible for notifying the Superintendents of the decision to terminate busing.
+- The Director of Education for each school board, or their designate, will be responsible for notifying their Superintendents of the decision to terminate busing.
 Superintendents or designates will be responsible for notifying Principals.
 Notification to Principals should be no later than 7:00.

-- STSTB staff will cover the transportation office and radio communications.
+- STSTB staff will cover the transportation office and local radio communications.

 - Principals are expected to notify all staff of the decision to suspend busing and to ensure that any students who do arrive at school have safe keeping.